Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

-In any case, it is sufficient to study a standard Gaussian RGG to obtain geodesic statistics for general Gaussian RGGs, as we do through the rest of this paper.
-Therefore, while we maintain the connectivity kernel in Eq. \ref{eq:grgg_nu}, we use the standard normal node distribution from Eq. \ref{eq:grgg_mu}.
+which leads to a standard Gaussian RGG given by $(\boldsymbol{0},\eyes{k},\mat{\Lambda}^{-\frac{1}{2}}\mat{U}^T\mat{RU\Lambda}^{-\frac{1}{2}})$.
+We remark that if $\mat{R}$ commutes with $\mat{\Sigma}$, then they have the same eigenvectors---i.e. connectivity directions are oriented along the same axes as the node distribution---and we can write $\mat{R}=\mat{U\Gamma U}^T$, i.e. we obtain a diagonal scale matrix $\mat{\Lambda\Gamma}$.
+This implies that it is sufficient to study a standard Gaussian RGG to obtain geodesic statistics for general Gaussian RGGs, as we do in this article.
+While we maintain the connectivity kernel in Eq. \eqref{eq:grgg_nu}, we use the standard normal node distribution from Eq. \eqref{eq:grgg_mu}.
 It will be useful to state the following multivariate Gaussian integral: